nawalabdi/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby On Rails 6.1, Active Record and Bootstrap.

 ## Setup